rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     * `./src/scss` contains custom  SCSS used in the application.
     * `./*.js` is mostly config files for running and managing the app and the tests

 2. To prepare Nexus to host the binaries created by the frontend and backend builds we need to run a prepare-nexus script.
-Before we do this we need to export some variables.
+Before we do this we need to export some variables change `<YOUR_NAME>` and `somedomain` accordingly.
 ```bash
 export NEXUS_SERVICE_HOST=nexus-<YOUR_NAME>-ci-cd.apps.somedomain.com
 export NEXUS_SERVICE_PORT=80